 With the income from transportation of gas from Norway to Poland via Denmark from 2022, tariffs for all users will be lower than they would otherwise have been.
-For a user, the improved system utilization is therefore a good thing.
+This will benefit all users of the system.

 Energinet Gas TSO is the operator of the transmission part of the Danish gas system.
 We welcome all current and future users to our system, and we want to be able to cater for users' needs for capacity products in the future.
-Simply put, where there is a need for capacity products, we see it as both our duty and our interest to ensure enough capacity is available for users to book.